OpenFeign/feign/annotation-error-decoder/README.md

 Having this meta-annotation in place it can be used to transform the interface into a much smaller one, keeping the same behavior.
-- `contributers` will throw a `NoDataFoundException` for status code `404` as defined on method level and a `GithubRemoteException` for all other status codes
+- `contributors` will throw a `NoDataFoundException` for status code `404` as defined on method level and a `GithubRemoteException` for all other status codes
 - `languages` will throw  a `NoDataFoundException` for status code `404` as defined on method level and a `GithubRemoteException` for all other status codes